liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. we refer the readers to [3]
 1. the human natural instincts
 1. splash/splatter
-1. that's how it works
+1. that's how it works; it doesn\'t work out.
-1. 气质
+1. 气质; quality
 1. get the baby into a routine
 1. not content with
 1. regulations